LLMs Meet Library Evolution: Evaluating Deprecated API Usage in LLM-based Code Completion: Study Results

 The contextual characteristics of the input completion prompts can significantly influence LLMs' use of deprecated APIs.
 Since the completions were generated based on the input prompts, specific contexts can lead LLMs to use deprecated APIs.
 As presented above, the LLMs showed significantly different \dur for prompts from $\mathcal{O}$ and $\mathcal{U}$.
-Upon comparing the prompts from the two datasets, we found that contextual characteristics of the prompts, such as specific objects, control flows, and data flows, often lead the LLMs' predictions, \ie whether to use deprecated APIs or their replacements.
+Upon comparing the prompts from the two datasets, we found that contextual characteristics of the prompts, such as specific variables and function calls, lead to the discrepancy of LLMs' predictions, \ie whether to use deprecated APIs or their replacements.